yoos/school/cs331/notes.md

 # Local Search in Continuous State Space (04/15)
   * Gradient Descent -- find gradient and move that way.
 Learning rate 'a' can be either set to decay over time or use the second derivative.

+# Adversarial Search (04/17)
+  * Alpha-Beta Pruning: If certain branches in a tree have no hope of being "better" than others, prune and do not explore that branch.
+This allows us to look ahead in search tree significantly further in the same amount of time.

 Technical detail: "cost" functions need to be minimized. "utility" functions need to be maximized.

 HW: Try graph search (slide 48) instead of tree search, since it will detect cycles.
 Refer to pseudocode in book.